Hockey Night in Canada: 1968–2008: The Hockey Theme

-2008: CBC loses rights to "The Hockey Theme"
+2008: The CBC loses rights to "The Hockey Theme"

 On June 6, 2008, the CBC announced that it could not reach an acceptable agreement to renew its licence.
 Rights to "The Hockey Theme" were picked up by CTV, which began using it for hockey broadcasts on its TSN and RDS sports channels during the 2008–09 season.
 (The theme was also featured during the closing ceremonies of the 2010 Olympic Winter Games, aired on CTV.)
 The CBC said that it had offered nearly $1 million for perpetual rights to Claman's theme, but Copyright Music was asking for $2.5 to $3 million.
 Copyright Music turned it down because it was " ... a settlement that barely covered our legal bills, let alone losses."
 One proposed payment method would have allowed the CBC to continue using the theme at a cost of $500 per play ($65,000 annually) while not giving the corporation ownership of the music.
 Despite being contacted by five parties interested in buying Claman's theme, "[Copyright Music] had no desire to start a bidding war."

 Moore said, "We have no real idea why the deal fell apart.
 We're not sure why because the other side hasn't communicated with us."
 According to Copyright Music, Moore gave them an unrealistic deadline of 24 hours to meet him when his client was five time zones away.

 Moore also said that he did not think Hockey Night in Canada would lose viewers if he lost the theme song: "Hockey's a game, not a song".
 Mike Myers disagreed with Moore's ambivalence towards the song, calling it " ... the second anthem [of Canada]" Canadian jazz-fusion band the Shuffle Demons jokingly introduced it as " ...
 [Canada's] national anthem" during performances.
 In a CBC-website poll asking, "Can Canada go on as we know it without the Hockey Night in Canada theme?", 84 percent said no.